 Employee Background Checks

-All employees of Blue Lake Fine Arts Camp are required to complete two background checks during the employment process: a criminal records clearance (through their home state), and a central registry clearance (through home state).
-Any fees associated with clearances are the responsibility of the applicant.
-More information will be presented during the interview.
+All employees of Blue Lake Fine Arts Camp are required to complete two background checks during the employment process: a criminal records clearance (run by Blue Lake), and a central registry clearance (requested by applicant through home state).
+Any fees associated with the central registry clearance are the responsibility of the applicant.